Children need exercise

 Many children become sitting indoors - and this can affect their physical, mental and social development.

-Children are curious and they have a barely satisfying appetite for exercise - this is what drives development.
+Children are curious and they have a barely satisfying appetite for exercise - this drives development.
 They always want to climb, slide, spin, spin, spin, swing, jump off chairs and run through puddles.
 This urge to move is important for their development.
 Children need physical and sensory experiences to develop their motor memory.
-You have to try different positions of the body and different ways of moving.
+Try different positions of the body and different ways of moving.
 They have to test their balance in different layers and on different substrates.
-The most important thing is that for social experiences, children always have only a short window of time in which the brain receives and stores all the information that is directly related to the desired knowledge.
+The most important thing is that for social experiences, children always have only a short window of time in which the brain receives and stores all the information related to the desired knowledge.
 If children waste this precious time sitting in front of the TV, they cannot make up for the experience in the same way.

 Here are some tips for an active child's everyday life: